Caroleq/caroleq.github.io/_posts/2024-09-02-Minimalistic-Magnetic-Loop-Antenna.md

 ## 2. Constructing the antenna

 ## 2.1 Loop
+The loop was made of soft copper wire.
+Its outer diameter was 10 mm and inner diameter was TODO.
+Overall length of the copper was TODO.
+Most of the wire formed magnetic loop.

 ## 2.1.
 Mast for the loop
 The loop needed a stable stand enabling moving the antenna from one place to another.
 One important aspect I had to keep in mind was that no metal elements should be present in the near of the loop - that would impact signal reception.
 From a few possible options I chose to construct a mast on which the loop could be hung.
 In wanted the mast to be at least two meters high so that the loop were placed on a reasonable height.
 The actual mast was constructed of polypropylene pipes.
 The pipes could be be easily connected one to another.
 I bought four pieces of polypropylene pipes (two pieces of TODO cm and two pieces of TODO cm) and two tee connectors.

 I connected these in the following configuration:
 TODO

+Rola pionowych i poziomych czesci rur

 Such standalone mast could not stand up straight.
 To provide a basis, I put the mast inside a Christmas tree stand:
 TODO